Daily Air

-Daily Air Corporation (德安航空 (Déān Hángkōng)) is an airline with its headquarters in Songshan District, Taipei, Taiwan.
-It operates scheduled passenger services to offshore islands from Taiwan, including Penghu, Green Island and Orchid Island, as well as helicopter contract services and charters.
+Daily Air Corporation (德安航空 (Déān Hángkōng)) is a Taiwanese regional airline with its headquarters in Songshan District, Taipei, Taiwan.
+It operates scheduled passenger services, primarily to domestic destinations such as offshore islands from Taiwan, including Penghu, Green Island and Orchid Island, as well as helicopter contract services and charters.
 Its main base is Taipei Songshan Airport, with hubs at Kaohsiung International Airport and Taitung Airport.

 History

 The airline was established in 1992 as a helicopter operator.
-Aircraft services began 8 June 2005.
+Aircraft services began on 8 June 2005.
 The airline is owned by Sincere and Durban Shopping Mall, Miramar Entertainment Park, DC Development (Construction) Group, Mayer Steel Pipe, Tze Shin Transportation and Terminal and Far Eastern Air Transport (5%).
-It has 100 employees, as of March 2007.
-Daily Air operates flights primarily to domestic destinations in Taiwan.
+It had 100 employees, as of March 2007.

 Destinations

 Fleet

-The Daily Air fleet consists of the following aircraft (as of December 2019):
+As of November 2016, the Daily Air fleet consists of the following aircraft: